 The folklore around the development and use of cryptocurrencies has grown as quickly as their adoption.
 The myths and legends have added to the mystique or even magical properties of what — under the laws of most jurisdictions — are no more than tokens, which are accepted by some communities within the jurisdiction as a means of storing and exchanging value.

 What are cryptocurrencies and how do they work?

-Before observing some of the myths and legends surrounding cryptocurrencies, it be helpful to explain in more detail the principles and operational workings.
+Before observing some of the myths and legends surrounding cryptocurrencies, it is helpful to explain in more detail the principles and operational workings.
 A cryptocurrency is a digital asset, that is an asset stored electronically, designed to work as a medium of exchange using cryptography to secure the transactions and to control the creation of additional units of “the currency”.
 Cryptocurrencies are decentralised.
 Decentralised cryptocurrency is produced by the entire cryptocurrency system collectively.
 The rate of production is defined and publicised when the system is created.
-By contrast centralized banking and economic systems such as the UK through the Bank of England or in the USA through the Federal Reserve, other sovereign jurisdiction boards or governments, control the supply of currency by printing units of “fiat money” or demanding additions to digital banking ledgers.
-In case of decentralized cryptocurrency, companies or governments cannot produce new units.
-To date they not provided backing for other firms, banks or corporate entities, which hold assets valued measured in it.
-The underlying technical system, upon which decentralized cryptocurrencies are based, was created by the group or individual known as “Satoshi Sakamoto” of Bitcoin fame.
+By contrast, centralised banking and economic systems such as the UK through the Bank of England or in the USA through the Federal Reserve, other sovereign jurisdiction boards or governments, control the supply of currency by printing units of “fiat money” or demanding additions to digital banking ledgers.
+In the case of decentralised cryptocurrency, companies or governments cannot produce new units.
+To date, they have not provided backing for other firms, banks or corporate entities, which hold assets valued measured in it.
+The underlying technical system, upon which decentralised cryptocurrencies are based, was created by the group or individual known as “Satoshi Nakamoto” of Bitcoin fame.